Oahu Vacations and Travel

 Oahu, the Gathering Isle

 The name Oahu comes from the Hawaiian word meaning “the gathering.”
-That is a fitting name for the busiest island in the Aloha State.
-Having a diverse mix of residents and visitors, Oahu can boast the State’s largest population of over 953,200, with more than 387,170 of those living in Honolulu.
-Oahu is the gathering place of the Hawaiian Islands indeed and one of the most popular vacation places in the Pacific.
+This is a fitting name for the busiest island in the Aloha State.
+Having a diverse mix of residents and visitors, Oahu can boast the State’s largest population of nearly 1 million people.
+Here’s a sample of things that you can see and do on Oahu vacations.

-Waikiki Beach is one of the more famous areas of Honolulu and attracts over 72,000 tourists per day, which is 44% of all visitors in the Hawaiian Islands.
-Waikiki is also a favorite honeymoon destination for newlyweds who want to enjoy all the finer things of life.
+Waikiki Beach is one of the most famous areas in Hawaii and attracts over 72,000 tourists per day.
+This represents over 4o% of all visitors in the Hawaiian Islands.
+Waikiki is also a favorite honeymoon destination for newlyweds.

 Oahu has been the location for numerous films and TV series over the years.
 Several of these projects included: Pirates of the Caribbean: On Stranger Tides, Battleship, The Descendants, 50 First Dates, Jurassic Park, Blue Crush, Mighty Joe Young and the TV series Lost.

-Oahu has 50.3 miles of sandy beaches, with reported 594 surfing sites.
-Though there is no shortage of beautiful beaches in the State, Oahu can uniquely boast of being surrounded by nearly 100 beaches, making it one of the most beach-rich places in the world.
-Additionally, the average water temperature around the island is 74 degrees Fahrenheit, making it an ideal place for beach vacationers.
+Although there is no shortage of beautiful beaches in the State, Oahu can uniquely boast of being surrounded by nearly 100 beaches.
+This makes it one of the most beach-rich places in the world.
+Additionally, the average ocean temperature here is 74 degrees Fahrenheit, making it an ideal place for beach activities.

-Oahu is comprised of two mountain ranges, the Waianae Range on the western side and the Ko’olau Range on the eastern side.
+Oahu has two mountain ranges, the Waianae Range on the western side and the Ko’olau Range on the eastern side.

 Oahu has a diverse population of 25% Caucasian, almost 40% Asian, 10% Native Hawaiian or Pacific Islander and 24% from two or more races combined.

 Foster Botanical Garden is the oldest botanical garden in Hawaii, established in 1855.
-It is also known for its prehistoric glen containing some of the oldest plant forms on earth.
+Garden enthusiasts know it for its prehistoric glen containing some of the oldest plant forms on earth.
 These are displayed chronologically at the garden.

-Pearl Harbor is the naval base that was attacked in 1941 and remains a somber but compelling must-see memorial.
+Pearl Harbor is the naval base that Japanese naval planes attacked in 1941 and remains a somber but compelling must-see memorial.
 Exhibits at Pearl Harbor include: the USS Arizona Memorial, Battleship Missouri Memorial, USS Bowfin Submarine and the Pacific Aviation Museum.

-Chief’s Luau at the Sea Life Park is a highly rated event that seems to satisfy every demographic with a dynamic and authentic Hawaiian luau.
-The night includes traditional Hawaiian foods, stories, folklore as well as dances from Hawaiian, Samoan, Tahitian and other Polynesian cultures.
+Chief’s Luau at the Sea Life Park is a highly rated event.
+It seems to satisfy every demographic with a dynamic and authentic Hawaiian luau.
+The event includes traditional Hawaiian foods, stories, folklore as well as dances from Hawaiian, Samoan, Tahitian and other Polynesian cultures.

-Mokili’i, more often known as Chinaman’s Hat is a tiny islet off the Kualoa Regional Beach Park and is a popular place for adventuring and picture taking.
-With proper supervision and careful planning, you can walk to Mokili’i when the tide is low, hike around its coast or undertake the strenuous climb to its summit for a beautiful view of the entire windward Oahu coastline.
+Mokili’i, more often known as Chinaman’s Hat, is a tiny islet off the Kualoa Regional Beach Park.
+It’s a popular place for adventuring and picture taking.
+With proper supervision and careful planning, you can even walk to Mokili’i when the tide is low.
+Then, you can hike around its coast or undertake the strenuous climb to its summit for a beautiful view of the windward coastline.

 Getting Help on Oahu Vacations

-From all-inclusive packages to individual activities, Panda Travel ® can build a personal an itinerary tailor-made for your needs.
-Start with our Hawaii Travel Tips page to make sure you are prepared for your trip to paradise; we want your vacation to be as memorable and stress-free as possible.
-For any information that somehow can’t be found on our website, contact us toll-free at (800) 303-6702.
+From all-inclusive packages to individual activities, Panda Travel ® can build a personal an itinerary tailor-made for your Oahu vacations.
+Start with our Hawaii Travel Tips page to make sure you are prepared for your trip to paradise.
+We want your vacation to be as memorable and stress-free as possible.
+For any information that you somehow can’t find on our website, contact us toll-free at (800) 303-6702.